UNC basketball coaching search 2026: Candidates, hot board, names to watch from Tar Heels experts

 Arguably the top job in all of college basketball is now open after North Carolina fired head coach Hubert Davis on Tuesday, March 24.
 It comes following a shocking loss to VCU in the first round of the 2026 NCAA Tournament in a game where the Tar Heels blew the biggest lead in the history of first-round March Madness history.
 It's the second straight first-round exit for UNC, and the Tar Heels have largely been headed in the wrong direction since playing in the national title game in 2022, leading to the move.

 Now the North Carolina coaching search will ramp up quickly, and many of the top names in the sport could be in the mix.
+That includes NCAA coaches currently employed, assistants on the rise and even some currently retired coaches.
 Who are the top names on the UNC hot board?
 If you want the latest on the North Carolina basketball coaching search, see what the proven team of experts are saying at TarHeel247.

 The staff at TarHeel247 has more than two decades of experience covering UNC.
 Andrew Jones is a veteran reporter who is a respected voice in the market.
 Former basketball star John Henson does an exclusive podcast for the site and interacts on the message board.
 David Sisk is the authority on UNC basketball recruiting, and Noah Weiskopf is a talented writer and reporter.
 Additionally, former Tar Heel football player Michael Felder offers his insights and unique perspective on video and on the message boards.
 Sign up for a VIP membership now and uncover all of the insider info, analysis and more.